MaxHalford/tuna/README.md

 <br/>
 <br/>

-:warning: I'm working on this for an ongoing Kaggle competition, things are still in flux and the documentation isn't finished

 `tuna` is a simple library for computing machine learning features in an online manner.
-In other words, `tuna` is a streaming ETL.
-Sometimes datasets are rather large and it isn't convenient to handle them in memory.
+In other words `tuna` is a streaming ETL.
+Sometimes datasets are rather large which makes it inconvenient to process them of one go.
 One approach is to compute running statistics that provide a good approximation of their batch counterparts.
 The goal of `tuna` is to cover common use cases (e.g. a group by followed by a mean) while keeping it simple to build custom features.

 Like many [such libraries](https://github.com/topics/etl), `tuna` involves a few simple concepts:

-- A `Row` is a set of key:value pairs (represented in Go with a `map[string]string`)
+- A `Row` is a set of (key, value) pairs (represented in Go with a `map[string]string`)
 - A `Stream` is a source of data that returns `Row`s one by one
 - An `Extractor` is fed `Rows` one by one and maintains one or more running statistics
 - A `Sink` persists the output of an `Extractor`